-Mobile-Enabled Early Warning Systems The GSMA and the Early Warnings for All Initiative
+Mobile-Enabled Early Warning Systems

+The GSMA and the Early Warnings for All Initiative

+Early Warnings

+Introduction

-Introduction In 2022, United Nations Secretary-General António Guterres launched the Early Warnings for All (EW4All) Initiative, which aims to ensure that everyone in the world is protected by an early warning system (EWS).
+In 2022, United Nations Secretary-General António Guterres launched the Early Warnings for All (EW4All) Initiative, which aims to ensure that everyone in the world is protected by an early warning system (EWS).

 EWS are essential tools when disaster strikes, providing crucial alerts that help communities prepare for, and respond to, extreme weather events and environmental hazards.
 As disasters become more frequent and severe, the role of EWS and effective risk communication becomes increasingly critical.
 These systems offer a proactive approach to disaster risk reduction, enabling timely actions that can significantly mitigate loss of life and economic damage.
+Just 24 hours' notice of an impending hazardous event can cut the ensuing damage by 30%.1

 In the past 20 years, natural hazards have claimed the lives of 1.23 million people, with 90% of these deaths occurring in low- and middle-income countries (LMICs).
-These events have also led to economic losses of USD 2.97 trillion worldwide.1 The increasing frequency and intensity of such disasters is attributed to the escalating climate crisis, with the World Bank predicting that climate change could drive as many as 130 million people into extreme poverty by 2030.2 The 2019 Global Commission on Adaptation flagship report, Adapt Now, found that EWS provide more than a tenfold return on investment, making them one of the most effective adaptation measures and critical to building climate resilience.3 Today, 95% of the global population reside in areas covered by a mobile network.
-By the end of 2023, 5.6 billion people subscribed to a mobile service, cementing mobile technology as an essential tool to improve the reach and function of EWS.
-While the EW4All Initiative has brought new attention to the importance of EWS, mobile network operators (MNOs) have been enabling the development and implementation of EWS for decades.
+These events have also led to economic losses of USD 2.97 trillion worldwide.2 The increasing frequency and intensity of such disasters is attributed to the escalating climate crisis, with the World Bank predicting that climate change could drive as many as 130 million people into extreme poverty by 2030.3 The 2019 Global Commission on Adaptation flagship report, Adapt Now, found that EWS provide more than a tenfold return on investment, making them one of the most effective adaptation measures and critical to building climate resilience.4

+Today, 95% of the global population reside in areas covered by a mobile network.5 By the end of 2023, 5.6 billion people subscribed to a mobile service, cementing mobile technology as an essential tool to improve the reach and function of EWS.6 While the EW4All Initiative has brought new attention to the importance of EWS, mobile network operators (MNOs) have been enabling the development and implementation of EWS for decades.

+1 United Nations Climate Action.
+(2022).
+Early Warnings for All: The UN Global Early Warning Initiative for the Implementation of Climate Adaptation - Executive Action Plan 2023-2027.

 United Nations Office for Disaster Risk Reduction (UNDRR).
 (2020).
 Human Cost of Disasters: An overview of the last 20 years - 2000-2019.
 Jafino, B.A.
 (2020).
 "Revised Estimates of the Impact of Climate Change on Extreme Poverty by 2030".
 Policy Research Working Paper 9417.
 World Bank Group.

-The Global Commission on Adaptation.
+4 The Global Commission on Adaptation.
 (2019).
-Adapt Now: A Global Call for Leadership on Climate Resilience GSMA.
+Adapt Now: A Global Call for Leadership on Climate Resilience.

+5 GSMA.
 (2023).
 The State of Mobile Internet Connectivity 2023.

-GSMA.
+6 GSMA.
 (2024).
 The Mobile Economy 2024.